 Do Saint Francis’ total charges represent my personal out of pocket costs?

 Most government payers provide what is known as “fixed payments,” meaning that regardless of what Saint Francis “charges” for a service, the cost to the payer and the cost to the patient are not impacted by the total charge.
 It is always best to obtain a personal out of pocket estimate from our patient financial services department.
+You may also estimate your cost for services using our automated tool.

 Example: As of November 2018 Medicare pays Saint Francis Medical Center $55.77 for a 2-view chest x-ray.
 This means that no matter what Saint Francis “charges” for this x-ray, Medicare only pays or contractually allows this fixed payment.
 Anything charged above $55.77 is adjusted off to what is called a “contractual adjustment.”
 The difference is not billed to the patient or insurance company.
 We will explain contractual adjustments more in detail below.